 Cedric Chauve and Tamon Stephen were partially supported by NSERC Discovery Grants.
 Utz-Uwe Haus was supported by the Magdeburg Center for Systems Biology, funded by a FORSYS grant of the German Ministry of Education and Research.
 Vivija P. You was partially supported by The Department of Mathematics of Simon Fraser University.
-We would also like to acknowledge the support of the IRMACS Centre at SFU.
-A preliminary version of this paper appeared as Chauve et al. (2010).
+The authors would also like to acknowledge the support of the IRMACS Centre at SFU.
+A preliminary version of this paper appeared as [6].